mwangiKibui/public-key-cryptography-in-js/index.md

 ```

 From above:
-1. A one time code for verification.
+1. A one-time code for verification.
 1. Got a  plain text from David.
-1. Composed ciphertext using `nacl`.
+1. Composed ciphertext using `nacl` library.

 The message to be sent to the recipient as per the library is:
 - Ciphertext.